A Guide to Elm Trees

 Allee Lacebark Elm, Ulmus parvifolia 'Emer II' — Fast-growing and graceful, this elm was voted 2003 Urban Tree of the Year by the Society of Municipal Arborists.
 Its rich green leaves turn yellow in autumn, sometimes becoming pink or red.
 It grows to 75 feet tall in zones 5 to 9.

 'Valley Forge' American Elm, Ulmus americana — After 20 years of testing by the U.S. National Arboretum, ‘Valley Forge’ has shown a 96 percent survival rate to Dutch elm disease.
 It has a classic American elm shape and tolerates drought, poor soils, air pollution and salts.
-The trees attract butterflies and mature at 60 to 70 feet tall.
+The trees attract butterflies and mature at 60' to 70' tall.

-First Editions 'St Croix' American Elm — Exceptionally resistant to Dutch elm disease, ‘St. Croix’ matures at 60 to 75 feet tall.
+First Editions 'St Croix' American Elm — Exceptionally resistant to Dutch elm disease, ‘St. Croix’ matures at 60' to 75' tall.
 Its foliage is dark green in summer and yellow in fall.
 It was cloned in 2003 from a Minnesota tree that survived in a stand of DED-infected elms for at least 35 years.
 St. Croix is expected to be released on the market in 2015.

 'Prairie Expedition' American Elm — Hardy in zones 3 to 9, this elm grows into a rounded or umbrella-like shape, topping out at 55 feet.
 Named for the 200th anniversary of the Lewis and Clark Expedition, it was selected from one tree that survived an outbreak of Dutch elm disease along North Dakota’s Wild West River.